 This Welcome Unit aims to:

-At the end of the unit you should be able to:
+After reading this unit you should be able to:

 - State the main topic areas which this course covers.